The California Homeowner’s Guide to Defensible Space

 There’s a myth that creating defensible space around your home will tank its curb appeal.
 Luckily, that’s only a myth.

 In reality, the same defensible space that can protect your home and family from wildfires can also look beautiful to you and prospective buyers, if you decide to sell.
-See Figure 3 for an example of a home with defensible space landscaping that looks quite lovely.

 So how can you create a functional and aesthetically pleasing 100-foot border of defensible space around your home?
 Follow these landscaping tips and you should have no problems.

-Landscaping for Defensible Space
+Landscaping for defensible space

 • Adjust for hills: If land slopes down from your home, know that your fire risk is greater and you may have to create a larger area of defensible space.
 Fires can reach uphill fuel (like dry plants) more easily, which means fire burns faster uphill.
 Plus, steeper hills increase the speed of the fire, which also increases its heat and intensity.